ArfieCat/cpsc-chess/README.md

 ---

-# :point_up: Instructions for the Grader

-The GUI has five main elements: the toolbar, board, history panel, chat panel, and continue button.
-On each player's turn, they must move a piece on the board, then press the continue button to end their turn with a short delay.
-Feel free to test unusual inputs; they should all be handled.

-- Add a move to the list of prior moves by interacting with the board.
-- Clear the list and start a new game using the first button in the toolbar.
-- Save the current game to a file using the second button.
-- Load an existing game from a file using the third.
-- The visual component is hard to miss.

-## Additional actions

-- The history panel automatically displays the current player's moves in a PGN-like format.
-- View the entire list or copy it to the clipboard by clicking the last button in the toolbar.
-- Send a message to the other player by typing into the chat panel.
-- Turn on sound for the best gameplay experience.

----

 # :mortar_board: Mechanics

 1. A square is only visible if a piece of the current player's colour can move to it.